NickManojlovic/GreenBayPackersLineup/README.md

 Run `ng serve` for a angular dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve --proxy-conf proxy.config.json` for a angular dev server using a proxy for the local API endpoint.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 Run `dotnet run` for .net core server.
 Navigate to `http://localhost:5000/`.

 ## Build